 Each year, the waste incineration plants operated by Currenta produce around 1 million metric tons of steam from the incineration of approximately 280,000 metric tons of hazardous waste.
 Compared to using fossil fuels, this reduces emissions by 200,000 metric tons of co_2 per year.

-Information on subgroup-specific greenhouse gas emissions:
+Information on subgroup-specific greenhouse gas emissions can be found online.

 Greenhouse Gas Emissions by Subgroup and Service Company